Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Theoretical Analysis

 Then, for any deterministic input $\bm{x}\in\mathbb{R}^{N}$, $\mathrm{Var}(f(\bm{x} ; \bm{\theta}))$ is upper bounded by

 \end{theorem}

 \begin{proof} We bound the output variance layer by layer, using the Lipschitz property of~$\sigma$, and then propagate the bound forward.
-For the first hidden layer, we have $\bm{W}^{(1)}_i\bm{x} + b^{(1)}_i$ of linear transformation for one neuron.
+For the first hidden layer, $\bm{W}^{(1)}_i\bm{x} + b^{(1)}_i$ is the linear transformation for one neuron.
 Because the weights and biases are \textit{i.i.d.} with zero mean,